- Related Links

 Read more about some of Taylor’s well-known traditions.

 Taylor’s biggest basketball game of the year, Silent Night is the last men’s game before Fall semester finals week.
-Students dress in PJs and crazy costumes and pack the stadium, remaining completely and utterly silent until Taylor scores its tenth point.
+Students dress in crazy costumes (often in groups with their wing or floor) and pack the stadium, remaining completely and utterly silent until Taylor scores its tenth point.
 Then, the crowd explodes with cheers and maintains the team spirit throughout the rest of the game, a crazy halftime show, and a student-led rendition of Silent Night in the game’s final minutes.
 Take an insider’s look at the Silent Night tradition.

 First run in 1948, this bike relay race gets team members passing, not batons, but the bicycles.
 Separate races for men and women pin the four graduating classes against each other in an intense competition that couples speed with skill.
 The goal is to have smooth transitions so the bike never stops, but be careful, it’s not as easy as it sounds!